 My research group investigates the interactions between viruses and insects, primarily using Drosophila as a model.
 In this model we can control the genetics of both the host and the virus to tease apart the contribution of each partner to the interaction.
-We are also investigating the interaction between viruses and both pest and beneficial invertebrate species, including prawns.
+A major focus is investigating the mechanisms and impact of Wolbachia-mediated antiviral protection in Drosophila.

 Understanding the mechanism of Wolbachia-mediated antiviral protection

 Grant Body: ARC

 Society of invertebrate pathology